 Until they are 4 months old babies do not secrete melatonin, which is the neurotransmitter responsible for getting babies to sleep and keeping them asleep.

-Napping and memory
+1. Napping and memory

 Trials with 216 babies up to 12 months old indicated they were unable to remember new tasks if they did not have a lengthy sleep soon afterwards.
 The University of Sheffield team suggested the best time to learn may be just before sleep and emphasised the importance of reading at bedtime.
-The results, published in Proceedings of the National Academy of Sciences, showed “sleeping like a baby” was vital for learning.Dr Jane Herbert, from the department of psychology at the University of Sheffield, said, “Those who sleep after learning, learn well, those not sleeping don’t learn at all.”She said it had been assumed that “wide-awake was best” for learning, but instead it “may be the events just before sleep that are most important”.http://www.bbc.com/news/health-30776745
+The results, published in Proceedings of the National Academy of Sciences, showed “sleeping like a baby” was vital for learning.

-Dr Herbert added: “Parents get loads of advice, some saying fixed sleep, some flexible, these findings suggest some flexibility would be useful, but they don’t say what parents should do.”
+And the findings showed “just how valuable” reading books with children before sleep could be.Dr Herbert added: “Parents get loads of advice, some saying fixed sleep, some flexible, these findings suggest some flexibility would be useful, but they don’t say what parents should do.”

-Napping and learning
+2. Napping and learning

-2. Napping helps with learning – getting your baby napping can improve learning.
+Napping helps with learning – getting your baby napping can improve learning.